 I was researching some .NET threads on ESRI’s support site while floating in the pool on a Memorial Day weekend and say this amusing thread over at the ESRI Support site:

-Mapobjects dot net version
+Mapobjects dot net version (dead link)

 I can’t imagine how frustrating it must be having to explain to people how many COM programmers there are out there in this world.
 We are moving to .NET, mostly because my programmers prefer the .NET components over COM.
 We’ve talked about this at great lengths and we plan to keep our maintenance current on MapObjects for at least the next year and most likely until they abandon it because we just don’t see COM going away.
 BUT, reading the tread there at ESRI, you have to wonder why the “average” ESRI Developer would even think so.
 Lets just ignore that there are still tons of VB6 and Delphi programmers out there with no plans to move to .NET and focus upon VBA.
 We’ve created many programs for our clients using Microsoft Access as most people are very comfortable in it.
 Adding a simple map to is easy using MapObjects and I can’t imagine having to create a .NET application to do the same thing.
 VBA, while not one of my favorite development environments, is going to be here for years to come.
 Yet people seem to think that just because Microsoft is pushing .NET, that COM will go away.